datacommonsorg/docsite/api/python/query.md

 using [SPARQL](https://www.w3.org/TR/rdf-sparql-query/).
 Note that Data Commons is only able to support a limited subsection of SPARQL functionality at this time: specifically only the keywords `ORDER BY`, `DISTINCT`, and `LIMIT`.

+Note: The Python SPARQL library currently only supports the [v1](/api/vi/query.html) version of the API.

 ## General information about this method

 **Signature**: